 The Interbank rate is essentially the rate at which banks swap currencies between one another .
 Your high street bank will typically use a rate that could be as much as 3% to 4% away from the interbank rate.
 That is one of the ways the banks make their big profits.

 Specialist currency exchange companies will typically use an exchange rate that may be just 1% or 0.5% away from the Interbank rate.
-A difference of just 2 percentage points in the exchange rate used would mean £1000 less for you on a £50,000 transfer.
+For example – a difference of just 2 percentage points in the exchange rate used would mean £1000 less for you on a £50,000 transfer.

 What are the alternatives to using your Bank ?